What a Film Major Needs More than Schooling

 There’s basically only one way to do it: get your foot in the door.
 You won’t make connections or gain work experience until you actually find your way into the film production companies and start working on actual film projects.

 If you are serious about becoming a filmmaker, don’t just settle for being a film major; make it your aim to get connected to the industry.
-Becoming an apprentice (extern) is a great way to do just that.
+Becoming an extern is a great way to do just that.